 whywe do what we do

 Suresh* was so ill that he lost consciousness.
-His family took him to a witch-doctor who spent 5 days trying to heal him but to no avail.
-Other witch-doctors tried and also failed.
-Suresh was sure he was going to die.
+Witch-doctors tried to heal him but to no avail.
+His family was sure he was going to die.

 Then one of our community health workers visited Suresh, and called the doctor from our clinic who diagnosed the problem and prescribed appropriate medication.
 Suresh recovered completely.
 He says, ‘The witch-doctors were unable to heal me but now I am alive because of the clinic’.